natehimself/guessing-game/README.md

 # guessing-game
 Simple guessing game with some quality of life features.
-Edit x and y to set the low and high numbers respectively.
+Edit x and y in the config.yml to set the low and high numbers respectively.